espeak-ng/espeak-ng/README.md

 The [espeak-ng](src/espeak-ng.1.ronn) and [speak-ng](src/speak-ng.1.ronn)
 command-line documentation provide a reference of the different command-line options available to these commands with example usage.

-## Praat Changes

-The `praat` program is used to create and edit the spectral data files for espeak-ng.
-The changes to that program to support this are located on the *espeak* branch of the [praat](https://github.com/rhdunn/praat) mirror.

 ## eSpeak for Android